LiZhMuc/AlligatorRules/README.md

 # AlligatorRules

-This repository contains the Alligator rules used to transform AutomationML data.
+This repository contains the Datalog Alligator rules used to transform AutomationML data.